Congress-led Opposition parties discuss anti-CAA protests, violence on campuses

 The opposition is seeking to win over the youth and the students by supporting their protests against the amended citizenship law and any National Register of Citizens (NRC).
 The sources said the Congress and other parties are seeking to take the students' movement forward and have lent support to their cause.

-Last week, Sonia Gandhi had termed the CAA as a "discriminatory and divisive" law whose "sinister" purpose was to divide people on religious lines, and asserted that the NPR (National Population Register) in form and content was "disguised NRC (National Register of Citizens)".
+Last week, Sonia Gandhi had termed the CAA as a "discriminatory and divisive" law whose "sinister" purpose was to divide people into religious lines, and asserted that the NPR (National Population Register) in form and content was "disguised NRC (National Register of Citizens)".

 The joint opposition move also assumes significance as it comes soon after Delhi Assembly election dates have been announced.
 Elections to the 70-member Delhi Assembly will be held on February 8 and results will be declared on February 11.
 The last time a majority of opposition leaders got together was at the swearing-in of Hemant Soren as Jharkhand chief minister.